Skip to main content

 Add a New Connection to the Dropdown

-The SSH values that are loaded into the dropdown by default are obtained by parsing your ~/.ssh/config and /etc/ssh/ssh_config files.
-Adding a new connection is as simple as adding a new Host to one of these files, typically the ~/.ssh/config file.
+The SSH values that are loaded into the dropdown by default are obtained by parsing the internal config/connections.json file in addition to your ~/.ssh/config and /etc/ssh/ssh_config files.
+Adding a new connection can be added in a couple ways:

 WSL values are added by searching the installed WSL distributions as they appear in the Windows Registry.